MicrosoftDocs/Viva/Viva/goals/custom-url-widget.md

 ## FAQ (Frequently Asked Questions)

 1. What URLs are supported?
     1. URLs from most Microsoft products are supported.
-There are 183 domains are currently available in total.
+There are 183 domains currently available in total.
     1. ADO embeds are currently not supported.

 2. How do I allowlist a domain that isn't supported?